 For this system to work though, recruitment is key.
 Staff must have the knowledge and expertise to make strong contributions.
 Additionally, it must be taken into account that when a course of action is taken, those that advocated a different course can feel alienated or ignored (even when this is not the case).
 It is also worth noting that in situations where time is of the essence – like Schaeffer’s struggling company – more authoritative leadership can be required.

 The creators of Google originally hired experienced executive Eric Schmidt to jump-start their search engine business, utilising his experience and collaborative instincts to scout and hire the very best talent.
 This was to set up small teams of knowledgeable staff members, thus creating a pool of creativity and ideas that saw the company grow rapidly.
 Google still use this approach under current CEO Page, with Google’s notorious recruitment process ensuring the company recruit only the very best.

 Laissez-faire, or delegative, management is in many ways the antithesis of autocracy, with leaders taking a very hands-off position and allowing staff to make the decisions.
 Perhaps unsurprisingly, research has shown that this leads to very low levels of productivity among workforces.

 In certain environments though, it can be a highly beneficial approach.
-In teams where staff are highly skilled and competent and are actually more knowledgeable than the boss, it makes sense for a manager to take a step back.
+In teams where staff are highly skilled and competent and are actually, it makes sense for a manager to take a step back.
 Understanding that high performers are usually self-motivated and respond to independence can work well for all parties.